Headway: What You Need To Know (Complete Review)

 Related Post: Expert Resources for Mastering Clinical Documentation Like a Pro

-If you are looking for help on writing quality progress notes, you can reference my earlier posts (listed below) or download my templates which comes with a masterclass on how to document medical necessity in order to reduce the risk of claw backs from an insurance audit.
+If you are looking for help on writing quality progress notes, you can reference my earlier posts (listed below) or download my templates, which come with a masterclass on how to document medical necessity in order to reduce the risk of claw backs from an insurance audit.

 Related Post: The Do’s and Don’ts of Progress Notes